 Middle Eastern Shop Owners Steal Winning Lottery Tickets

-It would appear that there is a growing epidemic of dishonest shop owners who steal the lottery winnings from their patrons in the United States.
+It would appear that there is a growing epidemic of dishonest shop owners who steal lottery winnings from their patrons in the United States.
 Within the past few years, there have been a growing number of cases where patrons have reported shady dealings to the authorities when it comes time to cash in their lottery tickets.
 There is a commonality in these cases.
 The majority of the shop owners guilty of this scam is a Middle Eastern descent.

 In November 2013, a 34-year-old man in Hempstead, New York went into a convenience store and handed over a winning lottery ticket.
 The son of the shop owner scanned the man’s ticket and the message “File claim: jackpot winner – please return original ticket to the customer along with a claim receipt,” appeared.
 This meant that the man had won a million dollars!

-Instead of giving the man the ticket and a claim receipt, he told the gentleman he only won $1,000, to which he paid out in cash.
+Instead of giving the man the ticket and a claim receipt, he told the gentleman he only won $1,000, which he paid out in cash.
 The man left the store, oblivious to what happened.
 The next day rolls around, and he becomes suspicious.
 So he goes back to the store and confronts the clerk.

 Supposedly, the clerk told him he would pay the man $10,000 as long as he didn’t involve the police.
 Not only did the son lie, but the store’s owner (the clerk’s father) insisted that the winnings were just for $10,000.
 This made the man even more suspicious, and he did what any normal person would do and called the cops.
 Both men were arrested for grand larceny.